 When it comes to finding the right Botox dermatologist, credentials, and experience are paramount.
 Dallas Dermatology Partners takes a conservative approach to all of our cosmetic procedures to provide natural results that align with each patient's aesthetic values.
 Properly administered Botox is nearly invisible, making you look well-rested without looking frozen or heavy.

-Preventative Botox is an effective tool for keeping the skin youthful and smooth.
+Preventative Botox, often referred to as baby botox, is an effective tool for keeping the skin youthful and smooth.
 The best time to start is when you begin to notice static wrinkles.
 Some people start to develop crow's feet, forehead furrows, and frown lines as early as their mid-20's, but every patient is different.

 - Glabellar or frown lines, "11's"